-Credit Hrs: 1 Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 Lecture Hrs: 15 Lab Hrs: 5 Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course will provide the student with the knowledge base of how medical words are formed.
+Credit Hrs: 1 Lecture Hrs: 15 Lab Hrs: 5 Lecture Hrs: 15 Lab Hrs: 5 Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course will provide the student with the knowledge base of how medical words are formed.
 The student will learn how to use medical terminology appropriately for effective communication in the Medical clinic.
-We will actively use words in the lab setting to assist learning the daily use of the words in HMA1262 The Musculoskeletal System Lecture Hrs: 15 Lab Hrs: 5 instruments, supplies and potential complications will be emphasized.
+We will actively use words in the lab setting to assist learning the daily use of the words in our field.
+Lecture Hrs: 15 Lab Hrs: 5 This course will give the student the knowledge and understanding of the discipline of orthopedics.
+Casting and cast removal will be covered.
 HMA1220 Assisting with Minor Surgery Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1